 - What beauty regimens did the Persians use?

 - How did you feel when the king pointed his scepter toward you?

 - How was the experience of being crowned as the new queen?

-- What happened to the other girls who weren’t selected?
+- What happened to the women who weren’t selected?

-- How was your life being the wife of King Ahasuerus?
+- How was your life as the king’s wife?